Menu

 Reviewed & Fact Checked By: Elaine Brookes

 If you’ve just learned that your family is about to grow, there’s a good chance you’re filled with both tremendous excitement and a bit of worry too.
-One of the foremost questions on the minds of new parents is how they will handle the financial changes that come along with a little one, including the costs during and after pregnancy.
+One of the foremost questions on new parents’ minds is how they will handle the financial changes that come with a little one, including the costs during and after pregnancy.

 In the UK, mothers that need to take time off to have a baby might be eligible for a variety of programmes through the NHS, including Statutory Maternity Leave and Statutory Maternity Pay.